Moneris Review (Canada)

 Moneris Solutions Reviews, Complaints, & Testimonials

 While Moneris Solutions has received its fair share of criticism from merchants over the years, the company’s overall complaint volume is surprisingly low relative to its size.
 Despite being a large direct processor, Moneris is not accredited by the BBB.
-The company currently has an A+ rating, with seven complaints filed within the last three years.
-Only four of those complaints were filed within the past twelve months.
+The company currently has an A- rating, with nine complaints filed within the last three years.
+Only three of those complaints were filed within the past twelve months.
 The company also has three reviews posted with the BBB, all of which received a 1-star rating.
-Overall, there has been very little change in complaint volume since our last review update.

 This complaint volume is actually better than average for a company that processes more than 3.5 billion credit and debit card transactions a year and serves over 350,000 merchant locations.
 Moneris also responded to almost all of its BBB complaints, usually offering refunds or trying to resolve the situation appropriately.
 Issues that came up frequently in Moneris reviews included the following: